Last updated on July 1st, 2022 at 03:36 pm

 8. And don’t forget to TAKE CARE OF YOUR HEALTH!

-Over the holidays, we are so often focused on others, and on giving, and on creating beautiful experiences for those in our lives.
+Over the holidays, we are so often focused on others, on giving, and on creating beautiful experiences for those in our lives.
 Don’t forget to take care of your own health!
 We can’t be of service to others unless we are also getting adequate healthy food, water, rest, and doing what we need to do to take care of ourselves.
-It’s easy when feeling overwhelmed to skip a meal, or to reach for holiday treats, or to skip exercising, or to skimp on sleep.
+It’s easy when feeling overwhelmed to skip a meal, reach for holiday treats, or to skip exercising, or skimp on sleep.
 Prioritize your health as well!
 It is your most important asset.

 Last Sunday night, I wrapped up a busy weekend of overseeing two community fundraisers that I had helped organize by celebrating over drinks with my former mother and father-in-law, who had helped with the Sunday event and who live across the street from me.